M66B/FairEmail/FAQ.md

 Please read the privacy policy of [Gemini](https://support.google.com/gemini/answer/13594961).
 FairEmail does not use third-party libraries to avoid being tracked when Gemini is not being used.

-This feature was added in version 1.2171 and is available in the GitHub version of the app only.
+This feature was added in version 1.2171.

 <br>